City Council Synopsis 20160114

 Consideration of Items for Consent Agenda

-Mayor Buelterman called the consent agenda to order at 6:30PM on August 13, 2015.
-Those present were Paul Wolff, Monty Parks, Rob Callahan, Wanda Doyle, Barry Brown and Bill Garbett.
-Also attending were Diane Schleicher, City Manager; Bubba Hughes, City Attorney; Tommy Branch, Callaway, Braun, Riddle and Hughes, PC; Angela Hudson, Finance Director; and Janet LeViner, Clerk of Council.
+Mayor Buelterman called the consent agenda to order at 6:30PM on January 14, 2016.
+Those present were Julie Livingston, Monty Parks, John Mayor, Wanda Doyle, Barry Brown and Bill Garbett.
+Also attending were Diane Schleicher, City Manager; Bubba Hughes, City Attorney; Tommy Branch, Callaway, Braun, Riddle and Hughes, PC; George Shaw, Director, Community Development; Angela Hudson, Director, Finance; and Janet LeViner, Clerk

 Mayor Buelterman listed the following items on the consent agenda:

 · Special City Council Meeting Minutes, December 18, 2015

 · Tybee Island Mardi Gras – January 30 beginning at 12:00PM at Tybrisa/Strand Roundabout, Parade at 2:00PM from 4th Street to Strand Avenue